A-ha: First comeback (1998–2007)

 On 2 July 2005, A-ha performed at the Berlin edition of Live 8 in front of an audience of nearly 200,000 people.
 They began with "Hunting High and Low", followed by "Take On Me", during which Morten Harket had difficulties hearing himself when his in-ear monitor failed: he requested a two-minute break, which he used to comment on the cause of Live 8.
-The intended two minutes became almost seven, and the third song, "Summer Moved On," became the last of their set.
+The intended two minutes became almost seven, and the third song, "Summer Moved On", became the last of their set.
 Although four songs had been rehearsed, the band's time had run out and the organisers told them to leave the stage.

 On 12 September 2005, A-ha played a quickly sold-out show at Irving Plaza in New York City, the band's first concert in North America since 1986, despite not having released any material there since 1993.
 On 27 August 2005, the band played a concert for 120,000 people in Frogner Park in Oslo, the largest concert ever in Norway.

 On 4 November 2005, the band released its eighth studio album, Analogue.
 The UK release of the single "Analogue" gave A-ha their first top-ten hit in the UK since 1988.
 The album includes a guest appearance by Graham Nash of Crosby Stills & Nash performing backup vocals on the songs "Over the Treetops" and "Cosy Prisons".
 The song "Celice" became the band's ninth to reach number one on a major national chart, and its music video sparked criticism for its sexual content.
 The tour for the album included a gig at London's Shepherd's Bush in February 2006, along with a TV special in Africa.

 In 2006, A-ha recorded a cover of John Lennon's "No. 9 Dream" for Amnesty International.
 It was released in June 2007 on the album Make Some Noise.
 On 30 October 2006 in London, A-ha received the prestigious Q Magazine Inspiration Award for their long contribution to music and for inspiring many of their younger colleagues in the business.
 On 15 September 2007, A-ha played a free outdoor concert in Kiel, Germany, performing on a floating stage in the harbour.
 The concert was streamed live on the internet via MSN.

-On 24 January 2009, 25 years after its first release and the 50th anniversary of the official hit list in Norway, A-ha won the Spellemannprisen (Spellemann Award) for Hit of All Time for "Take On Me".
+On 24 January 2009, 25 years after its first release and the 50th anniversary of the official hit list in Norway, A-ha won the Spellemann Award for VG-lista Hit of All Time for "Take On Me".